ardboer/emap/docs/paywall-configuration-guide.md

 - Brands without `paywall` configuration will use sensible defaults
 - No breaking changes to existing functionality
 - All existing paywall behavior is preserved

+## URL Configuration Best Practices

+### When to Use URLs

+Use `primaryButtonUrl` and `secondaryButtonUrl` when:

+- You have a web-based subscription flow
+- You want to direct users to an external payment provider
+- Your authentication is handled via web interface
+- You need to track conversions through web analytics

+### When to Use Callbacks

+Use the callback props (`onSubscribe`, `onSignIn`) when:

+- You have in-app subscription handling (e.g., Apple In-App Purchase)
+- You want to show a native authentication flow
+- You need to perform actions before navigation
+- You want to keep users within the app

+### Hybrid Approach

+You can mix both approaches:

+- Use URL for primary button (web subscription)
+- Use callback for secondary button (in-app sign in)
+- Or vice versa, depending on your needs

 ## Future Enhancements